 3. Zoo Atlanta

 Like the Atlanta History Center, Zoo Atlanta is about a 25-30 minute walk away from the closest MARTA station, which is great if you want to urban hike and see some of the historic Grant Park neighborhood.
-One bus route also travels to the zoo from downtown Atlanta, but you’ll need to monitor schedules and real-time arrivals (via the MARTA on the Go app) because missing the bus means waiting awhile for the next one to arrive.
+One bus route also travels to the zoo from the King Memorial train station, but you’ll need to monitor schedules and real-time arrivals (via the MARTA on the Go app) because missing the bus means waiting awhile for the next one to arrive.

-Additionally, the bus commute might be a difficult if you have children in tow, and you’ll have to wait at the Five Points station in a not-so-nice area to connect with the bus.
+Additionally, the bus commute might be a difficult if you have children in tow.
 Some area hotels do provide a free taxi to the zoo, so be sure to check out the list and confirm service with the hotel.
 Or check out Atlanta’s newest commute option to the zoo via a Relay Bike rental at the King Memorial MARTA station.

 4. Fernbank Museum and Science Center